Wenona Beach Amusement Park: History

-Wenona Beach Amusement Park was preceded by the O-at-ka Beach, and in 1876 by the Bay View Resort.
+Wenona Beach Amusement Park was preceded by the Oa-at-ka Beach (1887), the Bellevue Beach and in 1876 by the Bay View Resort.
 The resort was home to a brawl between Fabian Joe Fournier, who helped inspire Paul Bunyan legends, and Blinky Robertson prior to Fournier's murder on the Water Street steamboat dock.

-Wenona Beach Entertainment Center, later Wenona Beach Amusement Park, was founded in 1887 by lumber barons such as Spencer O. Fisher, Henry H. Aplin, and Theodore F. Shepard.
+Wenona Beach Entertainment Center, later Wenona Beach Amusement Park, was founded in 1890 by lumber barons such as Spencer O. Fisher, Henry H. Aplin, E.S.
+Van Liew and Theodore F. Shepard.
 They contracted John Rabid to design the park, which featured a large pavilion that served as the park's focal point and a large pier stretching onto the Saginaw Bay.
 The owners, who also owned the Bay City Street Car Company, built a railway line that looped by the Kawkawlin River and took passengers from the west side of Bay City, Michigan to the park.
+The grand opening occurred on July 1, 1890.
 An electric trolley, and later motor buses made regular trips to the park from the city.

 During the first half of the 20th century, the park was operated by the Bay City Traction and Electric Company.
 One of the park's early managers, J. Carpenter, was taken to court for operating a theater without a license in violation of an ordinance passed by the Bangor Township Board on June 6, 1906.

 By the early 1900s and 1920s, the park had become a popular destination for people living in nearby counties.

 In 1907, the resort drew media attention to a speedboat race between the Arrow and W.J.
 Oulette's Secret, which set a then world record of 26.6 mph.

 By 1942, the park was owned by H. M. Smart and Otto Pierce.

 In March 1947, the park was damaged by a storm which swept through the Midwestern United States.
 The storm's 70 mph winds pushed 40 ft high ice piles from the Saginaw Bay onto the park's shores.
 The park's bath house near the shoreline was demolished by the ice. the Roller Coaster and other structures were damaged by the ice pressing against them.

-The park suffered from poor attendance in its later years and closed in 1964.
+The park suffered from poor attendance in its later years and closed in September 1964.
 The land has been occupied by a trailer park since 1965.